vnayan/Moodle_bulkimportfiles/README.md

     - categoryid,courseid,section number,file name and file url.

-- .

 Instalation
 -----------
 - Extract the content into your {Moodle root directory}/admin/tool/uploadcontent.
 - Go to Notifications page.
-- Install the plugin and that's it.
+- Install the plugin and have fun using it.

 Requirements
 ------------